 Hitler is not alone in banning animal rights.
 Historically, up until today, Western culture has often responded to the ideas of animal rights and practices with silence, neglect, disrespect, ridicule and even violence.
 People have been silenced, by not being allowed to speak or write, or publish, people have been, and still are, even diagnosed as sick.
 An example is the famous author Franz Kafka who in a recent biography is said to have been a victim of a certain non starving form of anorexia, meaning his well reflected ethical vegetarianism (!).
 Even today, people who refuse meat are being ridiculed, and sometimes even forced to eat animals.
 At home, at schools, in prisons, in hospitals.

 It may be that our dominant history, our failure to record other ideas than the winning and currently practised ones, has do with a lack of perspective.
 Our present culture may have difficulties seeing itself, and its history, as an animal-using/animal exploiting culture.
-In this situation, devoid of self-reflection, this culture has had, and still has, difficulties acknowledging critique and alternatives to using animals.
+In this situation, devoid of self-reflection, this culture still has difficulties acknowledging critique and alternatives to using animals.

 The present culture harbours, I would say, a ’meat-norm’, 'meat normativity', as well as a ’hu-man-norm’, 'human-male normativity'.
 In a sort of narcissistic self-drowning our present culture cannot and does not see its own ways from the outside.
-When the prevailing norms relate to other diverging forms, they tend to devaluate these.
+When prevailing norms relate to other diverging forms, these forms tend to be devaluated.
 Animals, for example, are measured by the human male norm.
-Qualities that do resemble ours, species that look and behave somewhat like us (humans), tend to be given a high value.
-Traits and species that do not look and behave and grasp the world around them like we do, tend to be given a lower value or no value at all.
+Qualities which resemble ours, species that look and behave somewhat like us (humans), tend to be given a high value.
+Traits and species which do not look and behave and grasp the world around like us tend to be given a lower value or no value at all.
 Consider our different attitude toward chimpanzees versus cows.
-Or dogs versus pigeons or parrots.
+Or dogs versus pigeons or pigs.
 As the poet William Blake wrote: